i2p/i2p.i2p/docs/HACKING.md

 ## Browsing around the source code

-If you're new at this, which we all was at one point, I'll have some tips.
+If you're new at this, which we all were at one point, I'll have some tips.

 * The [DIRECTORIES.md](DIRECTORIES.md) contains a listing of the directories in the I2P source code and what the code inside them is used for.